Testing, Testing…

 He sure did.
 As empirical proof, I’ll simply point you toward the final stats, which showed a generally even game across the board.
 Liverpool was down on every metric at the half, in some by a fair amount.
 To get back to parity, The Reds had to do to the Gunners in the second half what the Gunners did to Liverpool in the first half.

-Slot seems to manage games a little like I manage my team in Football Manager; the 60th minute will always see at least one sub, usually two.
+Slot seems to manage games a little like I manage my team in Football Manager.
+In the 60th minute we will always see at least one sub, usually two.
 He threw in three pairs of fresh legs today, and they all worked the right way.
 Most important was putting Tsimikas on for Robbo.
 Even as a Liverpool fan, I cannot pretend that poor Robbo was not being given the run-around by Saka.
 Saka’s antics led to nothing short of a nightmare performance from the Scotsman.
 Perhaps Saka was tired by the time Kostas came on, and perhaps it was also Gakpo, who seemed to better position himself than Diaz on the buildups.
 Suddenly, the Red’s left flank no longer looked vulnerable and even began to generate a modicum of attacking metrics.

 The second goal was coming, and when it did, it featured two players whose involvement until that point was hovering around negative territory.
 First came one of those Trent passes.
 He tried them again and again, and they usually just gave the ball away, with Rice especially wise to everyone.
 But that one did work, and Nunez (who did so much defensive work, he was almost a third number six) assisted Salah with the kind of ball that Salah finishes on two hours of sleep and a hangover.
 That was all it took.
 If only those other Trent passes were anywhere near as good.
 But they weren’t.

 With all that, even in a game where the Reds had their defenses breached twice for the first time this season, a defender rose above all others to claim my man-of-the-match.
 If you watched the game, then you already know that Ibrahima Konate was the biggest reason Arsenal didn’t generate a bigger bottom line.
 Most impressive was his speed in controlling the Gunners’ long balls on the right flank, which they tried repeatedly.
-Kelleher had a good game too, although he might be slightly disappointed with allowing Saka’s strike at the near post after the latter put Robbo on his ass.
+Kelleher had a good game too.
+He might be slightly disappointed with allowing Saka’s strike at the near post after the latter put Robbo on his ass.

 SHOP THE AMERICAN SCOUSER COLLECTION TODAY